Apeksha-113/Apeksha-113/README.md

 # Hello, I'm Apeksha Ghimire 👋

-I am an **Electrical Engineer**.
-I am deeply interested in **renewable energy and grid integration**, always looking for innovative solutions to make the world a more sustainable place.
+I am an **Electrical Engineer**, always looking for innovative solutions to make the world a more sustainable place.

 ## 💬 About Me
 - 📧 You can reach me at: [ghimireapeksha13@gmail.com](mailto:ghimireapeksha13@gmail.com)